 - And we're still here.

 - And for better or worse, there's more of us than ever before.

 - Some people, including Stephen Hawking, think we're not trying hard enough at this, and better get it together (read: spread into space).

-- There are huge problems about space travel that we don't yet have technology to even adress.
-We can send someone past Pluto but have no idea if such a trip is survivable.
+- There are huge problems about space travel that we don't yet have technology to even address.
+We can send someone past Pluto, for example, but have no idea if such a trip is survivable.